Christian Cage: Independent circuit (2006)

 In March 2006, Reso competed as Christian Cage three times in the United Kingdom for the One Pro Wrestling (1PW) promotion.
 His first appearance was on March 4 at their All or Nothing: Night 1 event, where he defeated Rhino.
 His second appearance was at 1PW's Know Your Enemy: Night 1 event on May 26, defeating Steve Corino.
-At Know Your Enermy: Night 2 event on May 27, 2006, Cage fought against the champion Abyss and Corino for the 1PW World Heavyweight Championship in a three-way dance, but failed to win as Corino gained the fall and the title.
+At Know Your Enemy: Night 2 event on May 27, 2006, Cage fought against the champion Abyss and Corino for the 1PW World Heavyweight Championship in a three-way dance, but failed to win as Corino gained the fall and the title.

 In May 2006, Reso made two appearances for the Ring of Honor (ROH) promotion as Christian Cage.
 His first appearance was on May 12 at ROH's How We Roll event in a tag match with Colt Cabana against Bryan Danielson and Christopher Daniels, which Cage and Cabana won.
 His second appearance was a loss to Daniels at ROH's Generation Now event on July 29.